q153877011/trtc-call/README.md

 # TRTC Call UIKit

 This template is designed to help users quickly deploy and experience high-quality online calls.
+In practical application scenarios, whether it's a friendly chat between friends who are thousands of miles apart or a private communication between business partners, by using this template, you can conveniently initiate 1v1 audio and video chats with others and enjoy a clear and smooth communication experience just like having a face-to-face conversation.

-By reading this document, you will learn how to quickly run the TUICallKit sample project and perform secondary development.
-It only takes 5 minutes to successfully run the Demo and start your own live broadcast experience.
+In addition, by reading this document, you will learn how to quickly run the TUICallKit sample project and conduct secondary development.
+It only takes 5 minutes to successfully run the Demo and rapidly build your own innovative applications such as stranger chat applications.

 ## Quick Deployment
 Using the EdgeOne page, you can achieve zero-code audio and video call system setup through rapid template deployment.